This class is limited to 12 students and will have a maximum of 4 to 1 student-teacher ratio for an exceptional training.

 Any questions or problems concerning CCA which have not been satisfactorily answered or resolved by the school should be directed to the Bureau for Private Postsecondary Education, Department of Consumer Affairs, 2535 Capitol Oaks Avenue, SUITE 400, Sacramento, CA 95833, (888) 370-7589 firstname.lastname@example.org.
 This institution is not required to participate in the State of California Student Tuition Recovery Fund for this seminar program.

 The deposit for workshops & short courses is non-refundable.
 The Final Balance is due 14 days before the class start date.
 A student may choose to transfer his/her registration to another class for a fee of $150.00 if done prior to the final balance due date.
 The ONLY exception to this rule is a documented medical condition.
-Rarely, for reasons beyond CCA’s control, a short course must be cancelled.
+On rare occasions, for reasons beyond CCA’s control, a short course can be cancelled.
 If you are registered for a short course that the College cancels, you will receive a full refund of any fees paid.
 While all efforts will be made to avoid cancellations, the College will accept no liability for student losses that occur beyond deposit or tuition actually paid to the College (e.g., non-refundable airfare, time lost from work, equipment expenses).